terryfu33/365DaysLeetCode/README.md

 My personal goal to complete at least one LeetCode Coding Challenge a day, for a year!

+223. Rectangle Area

+    Given the coordinates of two rectilinear rectangles in a 2D plane, return the total area covered by the two rectangles.
+    The first rectangle is defined by its bottom-left corner (A, B) and its top-right corner (C, D).
+    The second rectangle is defined by its bottom-left corner (E, F) and its top-right corner (G, H).

+    Runtime: 136 ms, faster than 94.06% of JavaScript online submissions for Rectangle Area.

 1051.
 Height Checker

     Students are asked to stand in non-decreasing order of heights for an annual photo.